Troubleshooting safety tips

 How often should I inspect my home's electrical system?

-It's recommended to visually inspect your home's electrical system at least once a year, and have a licensed electrician perform a comprehensive inspection every 3-5 years.
+It's recommended to visually inspect your home's electrical system at least once a year, or any time you notice changes in performance or safety.

 Connect with certified professionals in your area